EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Have Fun!

 Known Problems:
-Mega Evolution/Gigantamax doesn't work.
+1.Mega Evolution/Gigantamax doesn't work.
 Use CRFU.
-Appletun and Appletun don't have a sprite
+2.Appletun and Appletun don't have a sprite
-After Grookey no-one has a icon.
+3.After Grookey no-one has a icon.
+4. Eevee can't evolve into Leafeon, Glaceon, and Sylveon.

 Credits (people and tools that helped make this/are used for this resource):
 Petuhhh @Yak-Attack on Github